MoonlightCapital/MoonlightBot-docs/advanced/developer-mode.md

 {% endtab %}
 {% endtabs %}

-## iOS App
+# iOS

 1. Go to **User Profile** by clicking your avatar in the bottom right corner
-2. Click again on your avatar in the bottom right corner or on the three dots in the top right corner
+2. Click again on your avatar in the bottom right corner or on the settings icon in the top right corner
 3. Scroll down until the **Advanced** section
 4. Open **Advanced**
 5. Click on the **Developer Mode** toggle and you're done!

+To copy the ID of a user, tap on the user's profile, then tap on the three dots in the top right corner and click on **Copy ID**.
+For all other objects, hold the object and click on **Copy ID**.

 {% tabs %}
 {% tab title="Step 1" %}